lanmaster53/lanmaster53-src/content/pages/training.md

 | {{ event.dates }} | {{ event.class }} | {{ event.host }} | {{ event.location }} | [{{ event.link_text }}]({{ event.link_href }}) |
 {% endfor %}

-Please [contact me](/contact/) for on-site training opportunities.
+Please [contact us](/contact/) for on-site training opportunities.

 ## Courses

 ---

-### Practical Burp Suite: Advanced Tactics - PBAT (coming soon!)
+### Practical Burp Suite: Advanced Tactics - PBAT

+> All Burp all the time.
+(Coming soon!)

 #### Description

 Do you feel good about your Application Security testing methodology, but think you might be able to get more out of your tools?
-Perhaps I can help.
-After years of teaching people the process of conducting Application Security assessments, I've found that even the most experienced testers lack a full and complete understanding of everything that is available in the industry's #1 Application Security testing tool: PortSwigger's Burp Suite.
+Perhaps Practical Security Services can help.
+Years of experience providing instruction on the process of conducting Application Security assessments has made it clear that even the most experienced testers lack a complete understanding of everything that is available in the industry's #1 Application Security testing tool: PortSwigger's Burp Suite.
 It's time to fix that with PBAT.

 PBAT provides comprehensive training on the capabilities of Burp Suite and the practical application of these capabilities in real world web application penetration testing engagements.
 The instructor will introduce the various components of Burp Suite individually, discussing their purpose and limitations, and lead students in realistic scenario driven hands-on exercises leveraging the components against a modern web application.
 As the scenarios unfold, the instructor will share tips and tricks for using Burp Suite gained from years of personal usage experience and extensive research into the tool's capabilities and ongoing expansion.